reinstein-quizbowl/reinstein-order-backend/README.md

 This is a Spring Boot app written in Kotlin.

+It's the back end to the [ordering interface](https://github.com/jonahgreenthal/reinstein-order-ui) for [Reinstein QuizBowl](https://www.reinsteinquizbowl.com).

+The production instance is running at `order-api.reinsteinquizbowl.com`.

 # Running
 Several environment variables are required to run this app.
 They are documented in `src/main/kotlin/com/reinsteinquizbowl/order/util/Config.kt`.
 They define the port the server runs on, database credentials, credentials for other external services (currently just Sendgrid), and more.

 In development, the app can be run using `./gradlew bootRun`.

-On production, we build a jar using `./gradlew bootJar`, then deploy it using `scripts/startup.bash` (or `scripts/restart.bash`).
+On production, we build a JAR using `./gradlew bootJar`, then deploy it using `scripts/startup.bash` (or `scripts/restart.bash`).
 It is presumed that production environments will have a reverse proxy layer that includes HTTPS management.

 Detekt is installed for code quality.
 Run it using `./gradlew detekt`.
 This generates reports in `build/reports/detekt/`.